 Wearable contact lens shown to measure glucose levels

-Contact lens that measure glucose levels could be made available for people with diabetes within a matter of years, researchers have said.
+Contact lenses that measure glucose levels could be made available for people with diabetes within a matter of years, researchers have said.

 The innovative smart lens have built-in pliable, transparent electronics that monitor glucose levels from tears in the eye.
 A tiny LED display embedded inside a lens, alerts the wearer when their blood sugar levels are too low.